minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 determines the power which the group has over the house of representatives.

-To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the birthyear and seniority, which is number of terms in house the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
+To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the `birthyear` and `seniority`, which is number of terms in house the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
 @Selling2023.
-By controlling for differences in geographical residence of the representatives, using district #footnote([As to be seen in @desc-stats, about 300 rows lack the variable district, since this information was only available selectively in the abovementioned data sources.
-After careful consideration, I decided to include the variable regardless, since it is significant and improves the model, albeit observations with NA-values for district not being included for three of the models shown in @main_models.]), state and geographical #footnote(
+By controlling for differences in geographical residence of the representatives, using `district` #footnote([As to be seen in @desc-stats, about 300 rows lack the variable district, since this information was only available selectively in the abovementioned data sources.
+After careful consideration, I decided to include the variable regardless, since it is significant and improves the model, albeit observations with NA-values for district not being included for three of the models shown in @main_models.]), `state` and `geographical` #footnote(
   "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behaviour attributed to the location of representatives.

-Based on roll-call records, the DW-Nominates are a widely used indicator of a representative's policy opinion in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole
+Based on roll-call records, the Dynamic Weighted (DW)-Nominates are a widely used indicator of a representative's policy opinion in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole
 @matter.
-By including the absolute value of the first and second dimension of the DW-Nominate#footnote("accessible under https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
-It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll call voting that might be attributed to the lawmaker's ideological inclination @Selling2023.
+By including the absolute value of the first and second dimension of the DW-Nominate#footnote("accessible at https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
+It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll-call voting that might be attributed to the lawmaker's ideological inclination @Selling2023.
 Furthermore, according to @roscoe, adding an ideology variable to the equation is the only practical approach to account for the influence of friendly donating.

-I also control for the gender of the legislator, as the gender pay gap tends to apply not only to income but also to campaign contributions.
+I also control for the `gender` of the legislator, as the gender pay gap tends to apply not only to income but also to campaign contributions.
 Furthermore, to account for voting consistency, I introduce another dummy variable indicating whether the legislator changed their vote on six specific votes.
 This helps to determine whether vote-changing behaviour affects the volume of campaign contributions they receive.
 Finally, I define dummy variables which indicate whether representatives received pro- or anti-environmental contributions in the time-period before the votes.
 This allows me to measure the extensive margin of contribution, i.e. how the fact that a representative received a contribution relates to their voting behaviour.